brenschild/CookBook/README.md

 # CookBook
-Simple applicaiton to create and store recipes from a list of ingredients to and from text and json files.
+Simple console applicaiton to create and store recipes from a list of ingredients to and from text and json files.